Social Security Disability

 How much will my monthly benefit be if I am approved for Social Security benefits?

-As of 2018, the maximum SSI benefit is $750.00 per month for an individual.
+As of 2019, the maximum SSI benefit is $771.00 per month for an individual and $1,157 for a couple.
 The amount of your monthly benefit is calculated by the local security office after they obtain financial information from you about the income and assets of your household.

 If I am approved, will I get Medicare or Medicaid?